choose GitHub Copilot

 $ Install aivo with script or package managers.

-curl -fsSL https://getaivo.dev/install.sh | bash irm https://getaivo.dev/install.ps1 | iex brew install yuanchuan/tap/aivo npm install -g @yuanchuan/aivo Start with the built-in provider.
-Add your own when you're ready.
+curl -fsSL https://getaivo.dev/install.sh | bash irm https://getaivo.dev/install.ps1 | iex brew install yuanchuan/tap/aivo Run a coding agent.

 aivo claude Add API keys from any provider you trust.
 Keys are encrypted and stored locally, so you can manage them and switch anytime.